Orthopedic Surgery Residency

 Training locations:

-Henry Ford Macomb Hospital is a founding member and active participant in the Michigan OPTI, the Statewide Campus System of Michigan State University College of Osteopathic Medicine, the osteopathic training consortium which has become a model for postgraduate training throughout the country.
+Henry Ford Macomb Hospital is a founding member and active participant in the GME Alliance at Michigan State, previously known as the Statewide Campus System, the training consortium which has become a model for postgraduate training throughout the country.
+This name change reflects the continued commitment to delivering high-quality medical education to residents, fellows, and faculty from both osteopathic and allopathic medicine.